 After having had a full day of punishing the G-Professionals in 30+ degree heat and the thick desert dust (it really does get everywhere), it felt good to shower and relax beside a big camp fire with a feast of crocodile and kangaroo.

 With a good night’s sleep under our belt, we packed up again and hit the trials.
 This time we hugged the Finke rally road and headed for a night at Oak Farm.
 Rock climbing (from behind the wheel) and more 4-wheel torture were part of the day’s activities and although we spent a long time in car seats, the campsite was again a very welcome sight.
-Upon arrival, we started to gather wood for the fire but we needn’t have bothered, Horn had disappeared with his G-Wagen, only to return shortly thereafter towing a tree… I kid you not, a tree!
+Upon arrival, we started to gather wood for the fire but we needn’t have bothered, Mike Horn had disappeared with his G-Wagon, only to return shortly thereafter towing a tree… I kid you not, a tree!
 After some crafty chainsaw action, we had a fire that could be seen from space.

 With another spectacular dinner out of the way, we circled around the open flames, drank red wine (and some moonshine) and listened to more tales from Horn.